prern4321/-Project-3-Group-3/README.md

 # JS Library
 CanvasJS

-Chosen for its ability to create rich  interactive and easily animated  dashboards.
-Also for its portability across devices and ability to be supported by major browsers.
+After conducting a review of various JavaScript libraries, we evaluated both HighCharts and CanvasJS.
+After testing, we ultimately chose to proceed with CanvasJS as it effectively met the requirements of our project.
+Mainly for its ability to create rich interactive and easily animated dashboards.
+Also, for its portability across devices and ability to be supported by major browsers.